Santander UK debit card: an overview of features, fees, and limits

 But actually, you can have as many bank accounts as you like, across multiple financial institutions.²

-What you might find though is that banks have certain eligibility requirements for opening a current account.
+What you might find though is that banks have certain eligibility requirements for opening a bank account.
 For example, having two active Direct Debits a month or paying in a certain amount.
 You may not be able to meet these requirements across several current accounts, so this may limit how many accounts you can have.

 The Current Account Switch Service (CASS) was launched in the UK in 2013³ with the aim of making it easier and quicker for customers to switch accounts.
 It’s a free-to-use service, and most UK banks and building societies are signed up to it.